-Focus Area / Definition Strengths- What are we doing well?
-Areas for Improvement- What can we work on?
+Focus Area / Definition Strengths: What are we doing well?
+Areas for Improvement - What can we work on?
 How might we do this?
-1 Enrolment Right to seek admission and enrol on the same basis as prospective students without disability including the right to reasonable adjustments.
-Participation Right to access courses and programs; use services and facilities; and have reasonable adjustments, to ensure students with disability are able to participate in education and training on the same basis as students without disability.
-Curriculum Development, Accreditation and Delivery Right to participate in courses and relevant supplementary programs that are designed to develop their skills, knowledge and understanding, on the same basis as students without disability and to have reasonable adjustments to ensure they are able to participate in education and training.
+Enrolment: Rights Right to seek admission and enrol on the same basis as prospective students without disability including the right to reasonable adjustments.
+Participation: Rights Right to access courses and programs; use services and facilities; and have reasonable adjustments, to ensure students with disability are able to participate in education and training on the same basis as students without disability.
+Curriculum development, accreditation and delivery: Rights Right to participate in courses and relevant supplementary programs that are designed to develop their skills, knowledge and understanding, on the same basis as students without disability and to have reasonable adjustments to ensure they are able to participate in education and training.
+Student support services: Rights Right to access student support services provided by education institutions, on the same basis as students without disability.
+Students with disability have the right to specialised services needed to participate in the educational activities they are enrolled in.
+Harassment and victimisation: Rights Right to education and training in an environment that is free from discrimination caused by harassment and victimisation on the basis of their disability.